ably/delta-codec-js/README.md

 ## General Use

-The `VcdiffDecoder` class is the entry point to the public API.
-It provides a statefull way of applying a stream of `vcdiff` deltas.
+The `VcdiffDecoder` class is an entry point to the public API.
+It provides a stateful way of applying a stream of `vcdiff` deltas.

 `VcdiffDecoder` can do the necessary bookkeeping in the scenario where a number of successive deltas/patches have to be applied where each of them represents the difference to the previous one (e.g. a sequence of messages each of which represents a set of mutations to a given JavaScript object; i.e. sending only the mutations of an object instead the full object each time).